Dóra María Lárusdóttir: Club career

 Dóra María spent the 2011 season playing for Djurgårdens IF in Sweden's Damallsvenskan.
 She scored twice in her 22 league appearances.
 In January 2012 Dóra María signed for Vitória, of Brazil, where she joined compatriot Þórunn Helga Jónsdóttir.

 In March 2022, she announced her retirement from football.

 International career

 In September 2003 Dóra María made her senior debut for the Iceland national team, in a 10–0 rout of Poland at Laugardalsvöllur during the 2005 UEFA Women's Championship qualification series.
-She hit Iceland's final goal after entering play as a 71st-minute substitute.
+She scored Iceland's final goal of the match after entering play as a 71st-minute substitute.

 She became a national team regular over the following years, usually playing on the right wing.
 In qualifying for UEFA Women's Euro 2009, Dóra María scored twice in the 3–0 play-off second leg win over Ireland as Iceland reached their first major international tournament at any level.
 At the final tournament in Finland, she played in all three group games as Iceland made a first round exit.

 National team coach Siggi Eyjólfsson selected Dóra María in the Iceland squad for UEFA Women's Euro 2013 in Sweden.